Parliamentary.ai

 Overview

 This bill sets the regional rate for Northern Ireland for the year ending 31 March 2020 and amends the Renewable Heat Incentive (RHI) Scheme Regulations 2012.
-It introduces voluntary buy-out arrangements for participants in the RHI scheme and alters tariffs for small and medium biomass installations.
+Key changes include setting specific rates for regional taxes and introducing voluntary buy-out arrangements for participants in the RHI scheme, particularly addressing issues surrounding small and medium biomass installations.

 Description